 Becoming a sole trader is one of the easiest ways to set up a new business.
-You will have complete control of your operations, allowing you to make decisions about how you run your business quickly and easily.
+You will have complete control of your operations, and be the sole decision maker.

 One of those decisions will concern Value Added Tax (VAT).
-You will need to decide whether your self-employed business merits VAT registration or not.
-It is a decision that will affect your customers as well as your business, so it is a big choice to make.
+You will need to decide whether your self-employed business merits voluntary VAT registration or not.
+This decision that will affect your customers as well as your business, so it is a big choice to make.

 What does VAT registered mean?